Noah Huntley: Early life

+Career

 His early acting career included roles in Birds of a Feather, he also played Luke McAllister from 1993 to 1995 in the British soap opera Emmerdale.
 He went on to star alongside Dominic West and Josh Lucas in True Blue and alongside Laurence Fishburne and Sam Neill in Event Horizon.

 He then returned to TV, playing Harchester United Captain, Michael Dillon in the football drama Dream Team.
 In 2002, he starred in Danny Boyle's 28 Days Later alongside Cillian Murphy and Naomie Harris.
 He played Will Curtis in Holby City for the 2004–05 season and then went on to appear in numerous other feature films, including Snow White and the Huntsman in 2012 and Dracula Untold in 2015.
 In 2015 he also played the lover of Elizabeth Hurley's character in a multi-episode arc of the E! original series The Royals.
 Huntley has been filming a pilot in Northern Ireland of The Pardoner's Tale, and since 2019 he has been working as a series regular on the CW science fiction series Pandora, playing Professor Donovan Osborn.

 As a fashion model, he has appeared in campaigns for Bloomingdales, Paul Smith, Jigsaw, Cacharel and Nautica.
 He has shot with Annie Leibovitz for Stella Artois and Peter Lindbergh for L'Oreal.
 He has also appeared as a model in international editions of Vogue Hommes, Esquire and GQ.